 To help you decide, we have listed the best twelve places to live in Alberta, listed from smallest to largest.
-We have also included three not so desirable locations you might like to avoid.
+We have also included three not-so-desirable locations you might like to avoid.

 Population: 6,000 (just under)

 The city has a strong employment market and the unemployment rate is below average at 3.9%.
-The average incomes are above the national averages.
+The average incomes are above the national average.
 Bonnyville residents benefit from great health and educational facilities and good road connections to other cities.

 Lacombe is located where the countryside of Central Alberta meets the prairies.
 It is a small town north of Red Deer with easy access to the Rocky Mountains and the prairies.
 Lacombe’s economy is strongly based on agriculture, oil and gas.

-For a small town, it has various social facilities, partly because the town is the home of the Burman University, the Lacombe Research Center and nineteen agricultural research centres whose staff and students liven and diversify the small town community.
+For a small town, it has various social facilities, partly because the town is the home of Burman University, the Lacombe Research Center and nineteen agricultural research centres whose staff and students liven and diversify the small town community.